oohg/doc/english/Install_and_Update.md

 2. Open a CMD window at C:\OOHG\SOURCE folder.
 3. Execute CLEAN.BAT
 4. Execute the command:
-   * "MAKELIB.BAT HB30" to rebuild using Harbour 3.0 and MinGW compiler.
+   * "MAKELIB.BAT HM30"   to rebuild using Harbour 3.0 and MinGW compiler.
+   * "MAKELIB.BAT HM32"   to rebuild using Harbour 3.2 32 bits and MinGW compiler.
-   * "MAKELIB.BAT HB32" to rebuild using Harbour 3.2 and MinGW compiler.
+   * "MAKELIB.BAT HM3264" to rebuild using Harbour 3.2 64 bits and MinGW compiler.
+   * "MAKELIB.BAT HM34"   to rebuild using Harbour 3.4 32 bits and MinGW compiler.
+   * "MAKELIB.BAT HM3464" to rebuild using Harbour 3.4 64 bits and MinGW compiler.
+   * "MAKELIB.BAT XB55"   to rebuild using xHarbour and BCC 5.5.1 compiler.
-   * "MAKELIB.BAT XB"   to rebuild using xHarbour    and BCC   compiler.
+   * "MAKELIB.BAT XB58"   to rebuild using xHarbour and BCC 5.8.2 compiler.
+   * "MAKELIB.BAT XM"     to rebuild using xHarbour and MinGW compiler.
    * To use another C compiler you must tweak and use one of the alternative files MAKELIB_BCC.BAT, MAKELIB_PC.BAT or MAKELIB_VC.BAT

-#### To rebuild ooHG libraries using Harbour's 'hbmk2' tool (only for HB30 and HB32):
+#### To rebuild ooHG libraries using Harbour's 'hbmk2' tool (only for Harbour based distros):

 1. Open a CMD window at C:\OOHG\SOURCE folder.
 2. Execute command
       "BUILDLIB.BAT HB30"   to rebuild using Harbour 3.0 and MinGW compiler.
-      "BUILDLIB.BAT HB32" to rebuild using Harbour 3.2 and MinGW compiler.
+      "BUILDLIB.BAT HB32"   to rebuild using Harbour 3.2 32 bits and MinGW compiler.
+      "BUILDLIB.BAT HB3264" to rebuild using Harbour 3.2 64 bits and MinGW compiler.
+      "BUILDLIB.BAT HB34"   to rebuild using Harbour 3.4 32 bits and MinGW compiler.
+      "BUILDLIB.BAT HB3464" to rebuild using Harbour 3.4 64 bits and MinGW compiler.